 As far as power goes, when you're connecting an amp to a factory stereo, you'll still need to run power wire to the vehicle's battery, and a ground wire to the vehicle's chassis.
 In Steph's Kia, I ran 1/0-gauge cable from the battery and passed it through the firewall by cutting a hole in a gasket that was already allowing factory wiring to enter the vehicle's cab (I sealed the hole around the power wire with silicone to make sure no water can get in).
 For the ground, I used a seat belt bolt in the back seat, making sure to scrape away enough paint to allow the terminal ring to touch bare metal.

 With both the power and ground wires, I used distribution blocks.
 The 1/0-gauge wires from the battery and ground locations went in one side, and out the other side ran the 4-gauge wires that connect to the amplifiers.
 Distribution blocks are incredibly helpful when you're dealing with a multi-amp installation because they allow you to make just one power and one ground connection to the car.

 If you'd like more information about what goes into wiring and mounting amps, be sure to check out our amp installation guide, which neatly covers the basics.

 What about your car?

-If you're ready to ditch the factory sound while keeping your factory stereo, be sure to give one of our highly trained advisors a call at 1-888-955-6000 to make sure you get everything you need.
+If you're ready to ditch the factory sound while keeping your factory stereo, be sure to contact one of our highly trained advisors to make sure you get everything you need.
 All Crutchfield purchases come with free lifetime tech support, which means installation guidance and advice is just a phone call away.